 Pro Days, however, typically do not deal in a whole lot of new information.
 Mostly, they are about confirming what we already know about the players trying to make it into the elite club of athletes that is the NFL.
 And that's not to say there isn't something exhilarating about watching these workouts.
 They often represent the culmination of not only four years of hard work, but also a lifetime of hoping and "one day ifs" and, potentially, a nice payoff for that long struggle.

 Mostly, those in attendance were area scouts.
 These were serious-looking men with notebooks, stopwatches and windbreakers adorned with a tiny logo of the respective.
 Even when running career walk-ons through 3-cone and broad jump drills, they seemed to do so with the utmost authority and seriousness.

-, it should be noted, brought a party of seven, including head coach Gus Bradley and quarterbacks coach Frank Scelfo.
+The Falcons had three men on hand for the workouts: Anthony Robinson, Billy Devaney and Bob Harrison.
+The Jaguars, it should be noted, brought a party of seven, including head coach Gus Bradley and quarterbacks coach Frank Scelfo.
 You'd have to postulate that the Jacksonville staff was at least somewhat interested in Aaron Murray.